Paying for care services at home

 General guidance notes

-If you have needs that you feel could be supported by care and support being provided in your home environment, you should make contact with our Adult Care Team on 01793 445500.
-They will take details of your circumstances and arrange for a Care Manager or Care Co-Ordinator to contact you to discuss your situation.
+If you are considering whether your needs would be best met by receiving care services in the community or your own home, you should make contact with our Adult Care Team on 01793 445500.
+They will take details of your circumstances and arrange for a Care Manager to contact you to discuss your situation.

-They will be required to assess your needs to determine what type of care might be appropriate and to help make a decision about arranging and assisting with any contribution towards the cost of your care.
+Please be mindful that the Care Manager will have to assess your needs to determine what type of care might be considered based on your circumstances.
+They will also have to consider whether we would assist with any contribution towards the cost of this care.

-Your Care Manager or Co-ordinator will arrange to meet with you to discuss your needs and goals to understand and agree the best way to meet these.
+Your Care Manager will arrange to discuss your needs and goals with you to understand your situation fully.

 This assessment could identify a number of outcomes, for example:

-Following an assessment of care needs, where applicable, the Care Manager will apply to the Local Authority, on your behalf, for the agreement that a contribution towards the costs can be considered.
+Following an assessment of care needs, where applicable, the Care Manager will apply to the Local Authority, on your behalf, for the authority for a contribution towards the care costs to be considered.

-When this agreement is in place, you will be contacted in order to discuss the care package being sourced and put in place.
+When this agreement is in place, you will be contacted in order to discuss the care package being sourced and when it can start.

 Please note: The Local Authority may only pay a contribution toward the cost of your care and you may also be required to pay a contribution, as explained below.